geo-data/cesium-terrain-server/README.md

 ## Developing

 The code has been developed on a Linux platform.
-After downloading the package you should be able to run `make server` from the project root to build the server.
+After downloading the package you should be able to run `make` from the project root to build the server, which will be available as `./bin/cesium-terrain-server`.

 Executing `make docker-local` will create a docker image tagged `geodata/cesium-terrain-server:local` which when run with a bind mount to the